 Looking over all the online gambling options for the residents and visitors of New Jersey, it is hard to imagine a better selection they could have.
 Here is a quick rundown of the regulated iGaming options you will have if you live in New Jersey.

 Online casinos are the most dominant form of legal gambling in the Garden State, as more than two dozen operators have the license to offer casino games over the internet.
 To get their licenses, online casino operators must partner with a live casino in Atlantic City, which many major international companies jumped at the opportunity of doing.

 Each online casino app in New Jersey offers dozens of different casino games, including a vast selection of video slots and casino table games such as blackjack, roulette, baccarat, video poker, and much more.

-Online casino games became legal in NJ back in 2013 when Gov. Chris Christie signed into power Assembly Bill 2578 which regulated both online casino and online poker.
-The New Jersey Department of Gaming Enforcement was put in charge of issuing licenses for such operators.
+Online casino games became legal in NJ back in 2013 when Gov. Chris Christie signed Assembly Bill 2578 into law.
+Online casino gaming and online poker are both regulated.
+The New Jersey Division of Gaming Enforcement (NJDGE) was put in charge of issuing licenses for such operators.